oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/using_rdma_enabled_node_pools/README.md

 ## Import a custom image

-The following [oci-hpc-oke quickstart](https://github.com/oracle-quickstart/oci-hpc-oke?tab=readme-ov-file#images-to-use) provides node images with proper drivers and libraries for RDMA connectivity between nodes for various CUDA driver / toolkit versions.
-One of these images must be imported into your tenancy in the correct region (and possibly compartment depending on policies) to provision RDMA enabled shared node pools.
+One of the images in the table below must be imported into your tenancy in the correct region (and possibly compartment depending on policies) to provision RDMA enabled shared node pools.
+To import an image

-- Right click on the appropriate combination (IE GPU driver 560 & CUDA 12.6) and copy link to get the PAR
+- Right click on the appropriate combination (IE GPU driver 560 & CUDA 12.6) and copy link address to get the PAR
 - Login to the tenancy + region in which you'd like to import the image
 - In the console, click the hamburger in the top left -> Compute -> Instances -> Custom Images
 - Go to the Compartment in which you'd like to import the image, then click "Import image"